ietf-teep/architecture/draft-ietf-teep-architecture.md

 TEEP requests from a TAM to a TEEP Agent are signed with the TAM private key (for authentication and integrity protection).
-Personalization data and TA binaries can be encrypted with a key that is established with a content encryption key established with the TEE public key (to provide confidentiality).
+Personalization data and TA binaries can be encrypted with a key that is established with a content-encryption key established with the TEE public key (to provide confidentiality).
 Conversely, TEEP responses from a TEEP Agent to a TAM can be signed with the TEE private key.